KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 16. Recommendation: Found `new Date()` in file `ms.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 17. Typo: Found `Magic Mirror` in file `ow.js`: Replace it with `MagicMirror²`.
 18. Deprecated: Found `require('request')` in file `ow.js`: Replace it with built-in fetch.
+19. Deprecated: Found `api.openweathermap.org/data/2.5` in file `ow.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+Please update to 3.0.
-19. Typo: Found `Magic Mirror` in file `wb.js`: Replace it with `MagicMirror²`.
+20. Typo: Found `Magic Mirror` in file `wb.js`: Replace it with `MagicMirror²`.
-20. Deprecated: Found `require('request')` in file `wb.js`: Replace it with built-in fetch.
+21. Deprecated: Found `require('request')` in file `wb.js`: Replace it with built-in fetch.
-21. Typo: Found `Magic Mirror` in file `wg.js`: Replace it with `MagicMirror²`.
+22. Typo: Found `Magic Mirror` in file `wg.js`: Replace it with `MagicMirror²`.
-22. Deprecated: Found `require('request')` in file `wg.js`: Replace it with built-in fetch.
+23. Deprecated: Found `require('request')` in file `wg.js`: Replace it with built-in fetch.
-23. Typo: Found `Magic Mirror` in file `wu.js`: Replace it with `MagicMirror²`.
+24. Typo: Found `Magic Mirror` in file `wu.js`: Replace it with `MagicMirror²`.
-24. Deprecated: Found `require('request')` in file `wu.js`: Replace it with built-in fetch.
+25. Deprecated: Found `require('request')` in file `wu.js`: Replace it with built-in fetch.
-25. Warning: No LICENSE file.
+26. Warning: No LICENSE file.
-26. Recommendation: No ESLint configuration was found.
+27. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NOAATides by crice009](https://github.com/crice009/MMM-NOAATides)